-Problem Possible Cause/Solution CHARGING LED Does not come on.
-Solar panel not putting out sufficient power.
+Remote Solar Charge Controller and Monitor Problem Possible Cause/Solution Manufacturer: CHARGING LED Solar panel not putting out sufficient power.
+Intellitec Does not come on.
 Check for sunlight on panel.
-Check voltage coming along from panel CNE 1.
+131 Eisenhower Lane North Lombard, Illinois 60148 Check voltage coming along from panel CNE1.
 If low, check panel wiring.
-Replace printed board.
-Charged LED does not come on.
-More than 0.25 amps drain on batteries.
-Turn off battery disconnect relays.
-Batteries not charging.
-Check voltage from solar panel when in sunlight.
+The solar charger monitor is 1 sed to control the output of rooftop-mounted solar panels to the coach and chassis ba teries.
+When the batteries are below 13 volts and there's Replace printed board. output from the panels, the controller will operate in full charge mode, applying the full output of the panels to tr > batteries through a relay mounted on the printed circuit Charged LED does not come on.
+More than 0.25 amps drain on batteries. board.
+When the voltage or the batteries reaches 14.4 volts, the controller switches Turn off battery disconnect relays. into a current limited, constant voltage mode.
+In this mode, the battery voltage is maintained at 13.6 volts at ε maximum of one amp.
+In either of first two models, the Batteries not charging.
+Check voltage from solar panel when "CHARGING" LED on moniter panel will be lit. in sunlight.
 Should be more than 15 volts.
-If less, check solar panel for damage.
+When the current falls below 0.25 amps, the "CHARGING" LED goes out and the If less, check solar panel for damage.
+"CHARGE" LED will come on.
+(See figure on this page.)
 Check wiring from panel.
+The solar charging system charges both the coach and chassis batteries.
 Relay K4 on board should be closed.
 If not replace board.
+The voltage thresholds are temperature compensated to ensure proper charge on the batteries.
+(See solar charging schematic on the next page).
 Check for excessive drain on batteries.
 Turn off battery disconnect relays to see if charging occurs.